mikrzol/masht/README.md

 This **optional** step enables splitting observations by their GO annotations.

+The default source of coding gene sequences and GO annotations is [Ensembl Biomart](https://plants.ensembl.org/info/data/biomart/index.html).
+The user can provide their own sequences and features files, but they have to be formatted in a specific way.
+The files can be downloaded using the `--download_biomart_files` option.

+**NB.
+The `--download_biomart_files` option fetches *H vulgare* features and sequences by default.
+Advanced users can change the .xml query files in the `data/` directory to get feats and sequences from organisms of choice.
+Alternatively, you can download the sequence and feature files from Ensembl Biomart before using MASHt and use them in the analysis.**

 All tasks related to BLAST (creation of index, blasting, splitting results by GO terms etc.) can be performed with one command.
 This way paths for input files for subsequent steps are inferred automatically.
 Example file with arguments would look like this:

 ```txt